-I’m currently studying a modern Irish literature module, and I’m enjoying every moment of it.
-I’ve never read Joyce in an academic setting before, and I thought it could go one of two ways: it could help me to enjoy Joyce’s writing more, or it could simply make it less fun.
-I’m pleased to say it was the latter.
+I'm currently studying a modern Irish literature module, and I'm enjoying every moment of it.
+I've never read Joyce in an academic setting before, and I thought it could go one of two ways: it could help me to enjoy Joyce's writing more, or it could simply make me hate it.
+I'm pleased to say it was the former.

 The selected book was A Portrait of the Artist as a Young Man, a book I devoured as a teenager.
 In our seminar spent discussing the book, however, I realised that not all fellow-students were as keen on Joyce's writing.
 We discussed our first impressions of reading Joyce, and the class was divided: while half of us couldn't get enough of Joyce's groundbreaking style, at least as many people couldn't get into it at all.

 The class soon developed into what the lecturer neatly termed a "Joyce self-help session", and we agreed upon five main ideas to make James Joyce more accessible to read.
 If you're curious, read on!

 Some of Joyce's finest writing can be found in Dubliners, his short story collection, and it's the least daring of his books.
 Immerse yourself in the world of Dublin and savour the stunningly beautiful final lines of "The Dead".
 Reading James Joyce doesn't mean battling through Finnegans Wake.

 Joyce's writing is wonderful to listen to, and you could say his books are better heard than read.
 Get an audiobook - the free LibriVox recording of Portrait is great - and let the words flow over you.